plan-vision/visionr-wiki/en/user-guide/system/mobile-app.md

 4. Open the app.

-You can work with the system in any browser (safari, chrome, edge etc.) you have on the mobile device, as well.
+You can work with the system in any browser (Safari, Chrome, Edge etc.) you have on the mobile device as well.

 # App on iOS devices